Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Alternative indirect effect measures in the presence of exposure-induced confounders

 \section{Alternative indirect effect measures in the presence of exposure-induced confounders}

-When operating under the DAG in Figure \ref{Structural assumptions to illustrate Approaches 1-3} of the main text, one option could be to consider all intermediate factors of the causal model, i.e., $\boldsymbol{L}$ and $\boldsymbol{M}$, in a single mediator set to assess the NIE through $\boldsymbol{L}$ and $\boldsymbol{M}$ as suggested in \citet{Vansteelandt_MultipleMediators2014} and \citet{VanderWeeleVansteeland_Robins_RIA2014}.
-This effect would be equivalent to the interventional indirect effect through $\boldsymbol{L}$ and $\boldsymbol{M}$, since all exposure-induced confounders are included in the mediator set (see \citet[][]{Miles_2023} for the conditions under which the natural indirect effect is equivalent to the interventional indirect effect).
-Considering all intermediates jointly, is, however, not a suitable approach for investigating indirect pathways through specific mediators - i.e., it does not address \ref{Question 1}.
-Another option could be to consider the path-specific indirect effect $A \rightarrow \boldsymbol{M} \rightarrow Y$, which does not involve the paths from $A$ to $\boldsymbol{M}$ via exposure-induced confounders $\boldsymbol{L}$ \citep{Avin2005}.
+When operating under the DAG in Figure \ref{Structural assumptions to illustrate Approaches 1-3} of the main text, one potential approach is to consider all intermediate factors of the causal model, i.e., $\boldsymbol{L}$ and $\boldsymbol{M}$, in a single mediator set to evaluate the natural indirect effect through $\boldsymbol{L}$ and $\boldsymbol{M}$, as proposed by \citet{Vansteelandt_MultipleMediators2014} and \citet{VanderWeeleVansteeland_Robins_RIA2014}.
+This effect would be equivalent to the interventional indirect effect through $\boldsymbol{L}$ and $\boldsymbol{M}$, since all exposure-induced confounders are included in the mediator set \citep[][]{Miles_2023}.
+However, considering all intermediates jointly is not a suitable approach for investigating indirect pathways through specific mediators.
+Consequently, this approach does not address \ref{Question 1} in the main text.
+An alternative option could be to consider the path-specific indirect effect $A \rightarrow \boldsymbol{M} \rightarrow Y$, which does not involve the paths from $A$ to $\boldsymbol{M}$ via exposure-induced confounders $\boldsymbol{L}$ \citep{Avin2005}.
 It can be defined as an interventional path-specific indirect effect where the intervention distribution of $\boldsymbol{M}$ is conditional on $\boldsymbol{C}$ and $\boldsymbol{L}_{0}=l$, as suggested in \citet{ NguyenSchmidOgburnStuart_2022, Zheng_Laan_Survival_2017, Miles_2023}.
-This effect offers a mediational interpretation, but is not an interventional analogue to the NIE through all mediators in $\boldsymbol{M}$, which includes $A \rightarrow \boldsymbol{M} \rightarrow Y$ and $A \rightarrow \boldsymbol{L} \rightarrow \boldsymbol{M} \rightarrow Y$ \citep{Miles_2023}.
+This effect offers a mediational interpretation, but is not an interventional analogue to the natural indirect effect through all mediators in $\boldsymbol{M}$, which includes $A \rightarrow \boldsymbol{M} \rightarrow Y$ and $A \rightarrow \boldsymbol{L} \rightarrow \boldsymbol{M} \rightarrow Y$ \citep{Miles_2023}.
 Path-specific indirect effects through a proper mediator subset $\boldsymbol{I}$, which do not involve the pathways from $A$ to $\boldsymbol{I}$ via intermediates prior to $\boldsymbol{I}$, necessitate specifying the causal order among $\boldsymbol{I}$ and the other mediators in $\boldsymbol{R}$ \citep{Daniel2017, LinVanderWeele_PathSpecific_2017}.
 Thus, they are not alternatives to the estimand targeted by \ref{Question 1} when the causal order among the mediators is unspecified.